shilangyu/rust-regex-systemf/ImplementationPlan.md

 `hir` values have a `HirKind` and some `Properties`.

 `HirKind` already features a tuple variant `HirKind::Look` for simple lookarounds.
 The `Look` enum is one of the few enums that makes use of explicit `u32` representation and uses this for certain optimizations in a bit-flag style manner.
 There are two options that come to mind on how to extend the HIR:

 - Add a new variant to `HirKind` for complex lookarounds (what to call this?)
-  ==> We decided to go this route and call it `Lookaround` for now.
+  ==> We decided to go this route and call it `LookAround` for now.
-- ~Wrap the simple lookaround variant in a new enum (do we reuse the name `Look`?)~
+- ~~Wrap the simple lookaround variant in a new enum (do we reuse the name `Look`?)~~

 We also need to deal with the `Properties` of the new HIR values.
 It features fields like whether the value is a literal, it's minimum match length, etc.